pipcet/zmq-bench/00-preample.md

 loop) and modified to be more consistent.

 Additionally, a more direct benchmark and comparison of `FFI::Platypus` vs XS xsubs is also done.

-C implementation results are also provided as a baseline for performance.
+C and Python implementation results are also provided as a baseline for performance.

-All the code that was created or modified for these benchmarks is listed at the end (C wuclient/wuserver code can be found in the [zmq guide](http://zguide.zeromq.org/page:all#toc13)).
+All the code that was created or modified for these benchmarks is listed at the end (C/Python wuclient/wuserver code can be found in the [zmq guide](http://zguide.zeromq.org/page:all#toc13)).

 #### Test box ####
     CPU:  Intel Core Quad i7-2600K CPU @ 3.40GHz